 A kind of sweet and spicy risotto, with that characteristic creaminess that is very popular in Latin America.

-These are snacks made with condensed milk and grated coconut, baked until browned, crunchy and delicious.
-They are traditionally sold in paper cones, containing 10 or 12.
+These are snacks made with condensed milk and grated coconut, baked until browned, crunchy, and delicious.
+These treats are commonly presented in paper cones, typically containing 10 or 12 Cocadas.

 17. Thayas (Milk or Cinnamon Tablets)

 This is a preparation exclusively made in the Altiplanic highlands.
 An infusion of sweetened cinnamon or milk is prepared, thickened with pito, a kind of flour made from a cereal (quinoa, cañawa, corn, etc.).

 It is spread on a baking sheet and left outdoors during the cold Altiplanic night.
 It is cut into rectangles and kept refrigerated until ready to eat.
 They are known as thayas, which derives from a Quechua word meaning frozen.
 Their simplicity and very low cost make them very popular for giving to children.

 This is a dessert made all over the country, although each region has its own particular way of making it.
 The beef leg is boiled for about three hours and is perfumed with cinnamon, cloves, and orange peel, and sweetened with sugar.
 After several processes of degreasing and repeated cooking, it is cooled and curdled, creating that jelly texture.

 It is highly appreciated for its flavor and its very high collagen content.
 It is said that a small cup every day is the most practical and cheapest way to consume the collagen necessary to keep joints, hair, and nails in good shape for life.